mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/cli-reference/dcos-edgelb-template-create/index.md

 # Examples

-For an example that illustrates creating a customized template, see [Edge-LB Usage](../../tutorials/).
+For an example that illustrates creating a customized template, see [Customizing Edge-LB templates](../../tutorials/customizing-templates).